sourceallies/small-improvements-slack-bot/README.md

 ### Credentials

+This project utilizes credentials stored in GitHub Secrets.
+The deployment workflow uses IAM Role ARNs with the AWS CLI to Configure Credentials, and API tokens are injected into SAM as parameter overrides.
+The aformentioned tokens are utilized in such a way that they make it to the final lambda function as environment variables without being echoed anywhere in the codebase, AWS logs, or Actions logs.
+If either API token becomes invalid, review the links [below][#### Small Improvements] to get new tokens.
+Then using the AWS console, put the new secret value.
+You will need to send both values.

 There are four sets of credentials used in this project as GitHub Secrets:
 | Secret Name       | Secret Description                                |
 | ----------------- |:-------------------------------------------------:|